Pulp Summer Slam: History

 In its latter years, Pulp Summer Slam started to bring in international bands as headliners.
 Many ticket buyers from Asia started to drop by the Philippines to witness the show and experience the festival.
 International bands who came in for Pulp Summer Slam were Death Angel, Darkest Hour, Shadows Fall, Lamb of God, Testament, Anthrax, Hellyeah, Nervecell, Arch Enemy, August Burns Red, Blessthefall, Periphery and We Came as Romans.

 During the early years, Pulp Summer Slam has a two-band stage setup to accommodate quick changeovers for each local band.
 When headliners started coming in, the stage was made to accommodate three-band set ups.
 On Pulp Summer Slam 10, the stage had a four-band set up to accommodate two headliners.

 Pulp Summer Slam is produced by Pulp Live World Productions, Inc., one of the major show producers in the Philippines.
 Last March 15, 2007, Pulp Live World produced a show for Shadows Fall in which a moving giant zombie was constructed as the band's backdrop.
 This show is featured in Shadows Fall's DVD release Madness in Manila.
 Another one of Pulp Live World's biggest shows are Super Junior's Super Show 2 (April 10, 2010) and Super Show 3 (February 26, 2011), wherein the production included more than 300 stages platforms, LED screens, hundreds of lights and pyrotechnic for a one night show in Araneta Coliseum for 9,000 fans and 10,000 fans respectively.

-Pulp Summer Slam Leg
+Pulp Summer Slam legs

 Pulp Summer Slam 1

 The first Pulp Summer Slam was held on April 30, 2001, with 50 popular Filipino rock and metal bands in the lineup.
 This was held in the Rosario Sports Complex in Pasig, Metro Manila.
 During this time, there was no other existing music festivals in that scale and Filipino rock fans responded positively to the show.
-The poster for the first Pulp Summer Slam featured Carlo Estrada wearing a wrestling spandex in relevance to the name "summer slam" which at first would sound like a wrestling event.
+The poster for the first Pulp Summer Slam featured Carlo Estrada wearing a wrestling spandex in relevance to the name "summer slam" which at first would sound like a wrestling event (Which refers to the annual SummerSlam event produced by World Wrestling Entertainment (WWE)).
 Bands featured in this festival were Parokya Ni Edgar, Eraserheads, The Dawn, Razorback, Rivermaya, Sandwich, Greyhoundz, Teeth, Battery, Barbie's Cradle, MOYG, Brownbeat All-Stars, Bad Burn, Chicoscience, Ciudad, Imago, First Degree, Itchyworms, Dahong Palay, Shampoo Ni Lola, Huka, Mr. Crayon, Blue Rats, Moonstar 88, and more.